digitalbricklayer/techteapotcom/src/content/posts/php-frameworks-not-there-yet/index.md

 Learning Ruby is too big an investment for the simple application I want to write.

 PHP does indeed have a number of Rails like frameworks.
 Unfortunately, none are as mature as Rails.
-Pitty.
+Pity.
 PHP 5 is a very capable object oriented language and needs a decent framework to make it competitive.

 I've had a look at the [Zend Framework](http://framework.zend.com/), [Cake PHP](http://www.cakephp.org/) and [Prado](http://www.pradosoft.com/).
 All three are nearly there, but not quite.